 Unarmed Black Teenager Shot & Killed By Cop In St. Louis [VIDEO]

-Multiple witnesses claim a Missouri police officer shot and killed Mike Brown, unarmed 18-year-old, in Ferguson, Missouri, which is part of St. Louis County.
-While the officer has been place on administrative leave, the community is in an uproar over the incident.
+Multiple witnesses claim a Missouri police officer shot and killed Mike Brown, an unarmed 18-year-old, in Ferguson, Missouri, which is part of St. Louis County.
+While the officer has been placed on administrative leave, the community is in an uproar over the incident.

 The shooting reportedly occurred on Saturday, August 9 near the Canfield Green Apartments.

 Witnesses tell News 4 that Mike Brown, 18, was unarmed and had his hands in the air when he was shot multiple times by a Ferguson police officer.
 Police have not confirmed those claims and have not released any details of the incident other than an officer was involved and that he has been placed on administrative leave.

 Dorian Johnson tells News 4 he was walking with Brown when the officer confronted them and drew his weapon.

 “He (the officer) shot again and once my friend felt that shot, he turned around and put his hands in the air,” said Dorian Johnson, a friend Brown’s.
 “He started to get down and the officer still approached with his weapon drawn and fired several more shots.”